InnovationLine/BioImageSuiteLite/README.md

 ### 3. Does the Scission Penalty Get Values from DoGs?

 This is a great question that gets to the sequence of the analysis.
-The answer is **indirectly yes, but they are separate steps.** Here’s the typical workflow:
+The answer is **indirectly yes, but they are separate steps.** Here's the typical workflow:

 1. **Step 1: Event Enhancement (DoG Filter)**
    The **Difference of Gaussians (DoG)** filter is applied to the image first.
 Its job is to find and enhance objects of a specific size.
 It subtracts a broadly blurred version of the image from a lightly blurred version, making spots of a certain diameter "pop" out as local bright maxima.
 The DoG filter's main job is to say, **"Here are all the potential locations of events."**